sherbet-refuser/trans-action/docs/agreements.md

 1. Regular publishing of anonymized transaction records
 2. Public access to fund balances
 3. Clear documentation of anonymization procedures
-4. Members may request an exemption from public listing due to safety concerns, pending Council approval

 ---